-Dogs infected with Brugia malayi and Brugia pahangi are a rare occurrence and mostly remain asymptomatic.
+Dogs infected with B. malayi and B. pahangi are a rare occurrence and mostly remain asymptomatic.
 There have been limited reports of infected dogs developing lymphadenopathy and lymphedema.
 Studies have shown that genetically inherited traits determine the clinical outcome of infection in dogs.

-The diagnosis of Brugia malayi / pahangi can be made upon detection of the microfilariae in wet blood mounts and thin blood smears via light microscopy.
+The diagnosis of Brugia spp. infection can be made upon detection of the microfilariae in wet blood mounts and thin blood smears via light microscopy.
 Serological assays such as ELISA can also be used to confirm a diagnosis through the detection of antibodies or antigen.
-PCR with sequencing are useful for detection of low parasitemias and for species determination.
+PCR with sequencing are useful for detection of low parasitaemia and for species determination.

 Brugia infection in dogs can be treated with moxidectin, selamectin, doramectin and ivermectin.

-Minimizing dog contact with vectors by using topical repellants and insecticides such as collars and spot-on formulations (e.g. permethrin, flumethrin, deltamethrin).
+Minimizing dog contact with vectors by using topical repellents and insecticides such as collars and spot-on formulations (e.g. permethrin, flumethrin, deltamethrin).

-Brugia malayi and Brugia pahangi are both zoonotic and there have been several reports in humans in endemic areas.
+Brugia malayi and B. pahangi are both zoonotic and there have been several reports in humans in endemic areas.